Misophonia · Ogden, Utah

 Feeling overwhelmed

-A person with misophonia usually know their reaction to sounds is stronger than it “should” be, but it feels uncontrollable.
+A person with misophonia usually knows their reaction to sounds is stronger than it “should” be, but it feels uncontrollable.

 -